The main benefit about your student-athlete attending A4 Academy is that you get to be 100% in charge of their curriculum.

 -

-PowerSchool: $31.25/month work at your own pace through a non-accredited fully online program.
+Power HomeSchool: $31.25/month work at your own pace through a non-accredited fully online program.

 There are several locally accredited virtual options through Education Imagine Academy (USD259), Andover E-academy and Maize Virtual Preparatory School.
-While these are great local options, they also might have more requirements and less flexibility/on the go capabilities - so be aware that additional time outside of the dedicated morning academic hours at A4A might be needed.
+While these are great local options, they also have more requirements and less flexibility/on the go capabilities - so be aware that additional time outside of the dedicated morning academic hours at A4A might be needed.

 Fees vary from $75-$250 for these programs.